donutrj/heartbreaker/content/.trash/Rolling Dice_Pixel 8_Jan-01-0356-2025_1.md

 Initiative is rolled at the beginning of each combat round.
 ## Actions
-On your turn, you can move, as per your [[Rolling Dice#Combat#Movement|movement]], and take one action.
+On your turn, you can move, as per your [[Rolling Dice#Combat#Movement|movement]], and take on action.
 Common actions include:
 + [[Rolling Dice#Combat#Attacking|Attacking]]: Using a melee or ranged weapon in an attempt to harm the opponent.
 + [[Rolling Dice#Combat#Combat Maneuvers|Combat Maneuvers]]: This could be grappling, shoving, pocket-sand, etc.
 + [[Wizards#Spellcasting|Spellcasting]]: Several classes have spell lists, and if prepared, the caster can attempt to use them as per their rules.